 So, how can we protect ourselves against identity theft?

-- Keep an eye on your credit score, with a site such as MyCreditMonitor.
+- Keep an eye on your credit score.
 By monitoring this, you will see if anything suddenly changes and you can deal with it before it gets even worse.

 - Be aware of phishing emails and scams.
 Check the website bar – if it doesn’t look right, it probably isn’t.
 You should never be asked to enter your pin number, and if you’re unsure if something is genuine, contact your bank.